pcjennings/minimal-mistakes/_posts/2018-01-01-A-simple-neural-network-for-regression-on-small-data.md

+I would like to see how to build a basic neural network for regression problems on small datasets.
+The aim is to see how well a neural net can perform when using 1,000 data points or fewer to train the model.
+Gaussian processes typically perform well on these problems and so I will be using this as a baseline upon which to compare the neural net.

 ## Dataset

 I have just chosen a relatively simple dataset to perform some studies on.
 I won't go into detail on how it was generated, it is sufficient to say that there are approximately 20,000 data points and 200 features, with each data point having a single target.
 The dataset I am using, `example_data.csv`, can be downloaded from the [repository](https://goo.gl/7kGawz).

-## Aim

-I would like to see how to build a basic neural network for regression problems on small datasets.
-The aim is to see how well a neural net can perform when using 1,000 data points or fewer to train the model.
-Gaussian processes typically perform well on these problems and so I will be using this as a baseline upon which to compare the neural net.

 ## Loading Data